arnicuscTeam/ACP_Underserved_Counties/README.md

 # ACP Underserved Counties (Deliverable #2)

+This repo contains the information and files to fact check and data check delierable #2 of the Measuring the Effectiveness of Digital Inclusion Approaches (MEDIA) project - phase 2
+The report title is Evaluating the Impact of the Affordable Connectivity Program.
+The file is [here](/Deliverable  #2 data check.doc).

 ## Interactive Map Data

 The data for the interactive map is composed of four different parts: